Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

 \subsubsection{Demand}

 We considered a single household with nondeferrable and deferrable demands.
-Two types of nondeferrable demand were HVAC and standard consumption, and their utility functions were assumed to be quadratic with parameters learned from historical retail price and household electricity usage data in the Pecan Street dataset.
+The two types of nondeferrable demand were HVAC and standard consumption.
+Their utility functions were assumed to be quadratic, with parameters estimated from historical retail price and household electricity usage data in the Pecan Street dataset using the inverse optimization method of \cite{keshavarz2011imputing}.
 For simplicity, we assumed time-independent utility functions.

 The deferrable demand was in the form of a sequence of EV charging requests defined by three random attributes: arrival time of the charging request, kWh demanded, and completion deadline; these parameters were assumed to be known at the time of the request.
-The nondeferrable demand was part of the optimization.
 The maximum capacity of the charger was 7.2 kW, typical for a level-2 charger.